Timed tuplix calculus and the Wesseling and van den Bergh equation: Standard Model of

 We write $\cD$ for the domain of the signed cancellation meadow $\cD$, and we write $\op$, where $\op$ is a constant or operator from the signature of signed cancellation meadows, for the interpretation of $\op$ in $\cD$.
-To prevent confusion, we write $\natzero$ and $\natone$ for the identity elements of addition and multiplication on natural numbers.
+To prevent confusion with the constants from the signature of meadows, we write $\natzero$ and $\natone$ for the identity elements of addition and multiplication on natural numbers.

-We define the set $\TE$ of \emph{tuplix elements}, the set $\UT$ of \emph{untimed tuplices}, and the set $\TT$ of \emph{timed tuplices} as follows: \begin{ldispl} \begin{aeqns} \TE & = & \Union{A' \subseteq \Attr} (\mapof{A'}{\cD})\;, \eqnsep \UT & = & \set{U \subseteq \TE \where \card(U) \leq \natone}\;, \eqnsep \TT & = & \set{\funct{T}{\Nat}{\UT} \where \Forall{i \in \Nat}{\card(T(i)) = \natzero} \Or \Forall{i \in \Nat}{\card(T(i)) = \natone}}\;. \end{aeqns} \end{ldispl} In the definition of the standard model of \TTC, the auxiliary set $\TT^-$ defined~by \begin{ldispl} \TT^- = \set{T \in \TT \where \Forall{i \in \Nat}{\card(T(i)) = \natone}} \end{ldispl} is used as well.
+We define the set $\TE$ of \emph{tuplix elements}, the set $\UT$ of \emph{untimed tuplices}, and the set $\TT$ of \emph{timed tuplices} as follows: \begin{ldispl} \begin{aeqns} \TE & = & \Union{A' \subseteq \Attr} (\mapof{A'}{\cD})\;, \eqnsep \UT & = & \set{U \subseteq \TE \where \card(U) \leq \natone}\;, \eqnsep \TT & = & \set{\funct{T}{\Nat}{\UT} \where \Forall{i \in \Nat}{(\card(T(i)) = \natzero)} \Or \Forall{i \in \Nat}{(\card(T(i)) = \natone)}}\;. \end{aeqns} \end{ldispl} In the definition of the standard model of \TTC, the auxiliary set $\TT^-$ defined by \begin{ldispl} \TT^- = \set{T \in \TT \where \Forall{i \in \Nat}{(\card(T(i)) = \natone)}} \end{ldispl} is used as well.
 We write $\elem(U)$, where $U \in \UT$, for the unique element $f \in \TE$ such that $f \in U$ if $\card(U) = \natone$, and an arbitrary $f \in \TE$ otherwise.